Xilinx/Vitis_Model_Composer/README.md

 Are you interested in accelerating your development effort using Vitis Model Composer?
 Here is where to start:
 * Learn the [basics](/Tutorials/Simulink_Basics/README.md) of Simulink.
 To use Vitis Model Composer effectively, you need to understand the basics of Simulink, a block diagram environment for multidomain simulation and model-based design.
-* Go over the [tutorials](/Tutorials/README.md).
+* Go over to the [tutorials](/Tutorials/README.md).
 The tutorials will give you a solid understanding of how to use the tool.
 * Browse through many of the examples we have here.
 You can easily access these examples from within the tool.